-- (A) An "alternative workweek schedule" means any regularly scheduled workweek requiring an employee to work more than eight (8) hours in a 24-hour period. - (B) "Commission" means the Industrial Welfare Commission of the State of California. - (C) "Division" means the Division of Labor Standards Enforcement of the State of California. - (D) "Employ" means to engage, suffer, or permit to work. - (E) "Employee" means any person employed by an employer. - (F) "Employer" means any person as defined in Section 18 of the Labor Code, who directly or indirectly, or through an agent or any other person, employs or exercises control over the wages, hours, or working conditions of any person. - (G) "Hours worked" means the time during which an employee is subject to the control of an employer, and includes all the time the employee is suffered or permitted to work, whether or not required to do so. - (H) "Manufacturing Industry" means any industry, business, or establishment operated for the purpose of preparing, producing, making, altering, repairing, finishing, processing, inspecting, handling, assembling, wrapping, bottling, or packaging goods, articles, or commodities, in whole or in part; EXCEPT when such activities are covered by Orders in the: Canning, Preserving, and Freezing Industry; Industries Handling Products After Harvest; Industries Preparing Agricultural Products for Market, on the Farm; or Motion Picture Industry. - (I) "Minor" means, for the purpose of this Order, any person under the age of 18 years. - (J) "Outside salesperson" means any person, 18 years of age or over, who customarily and regularly works more than half the working time away from the employer's place of business selling tangible or intangible items or obtaining orders or contracts for products, services or use of facilities. - (K) "Primarily" as used in Section 1, Applicability, means more than one-half the employee's work time. - (L) "Shift" means designated hours of work by an employee, with a designated beginning time and quitting time. - (M) "Split shift" means a work schedule, which is interrupted by non-paid non-working periods established by the employer, other than bona fide rest or meal periods. - (N) "Teaching" means, for the purpose of Section 1 of this order, the profession of teaching under a certificate from the Commission for Teacher Preparation and Licensing or teaching in an accredited college or university. - (O) "Wages" includes all amounts for labor performed by employees of every description, whether the amount is fixed or ascertained by the standard of time, task, piece, commission basis, or other method of calculation. - (P) "Workday" and "day" means any consecutive 24-hour period beginning at the same time each calendar day. - (Q) "Workweek" and "week" means any seven (7) consecutive days, starting with the same calendar day each week.
+- (A) An "alternative workweek schedule" means any regularly scheduled workweek requiring an employee to work more than eight (8) hours in a 24-hour period. - (B) "Commission" means the Industrial Welfare Commission of the State of California. - (C) "Division" means the Division of Labor Standards Enforcement of the State of California. - (D) "Employ" means to engage, suffer, or permit to work. - (E) "Employee" means any person employed by an employer. - (F) "Employer" means any person as defined in Section 18 of the Labor Code, who directly or indirectly, or through an agent or any other person, employs or exercises control over the wages, hours, or working conditions of any person. - (G) "Hours worked" means the time during which an employee is subject to the control of an employer, and includes all the time the employee is suffered or permitted to work, whether or not required to do so. - (H) "Laundry, Linen Supply, Dry Cleaning and Dyeing Industry" means any industry, business, or establishment operated for the purpose of washing, ironing, cleaning, refreshing, restoring, pressing, dyeing, storing, fumigating, mothproofing, waterproofing, or other processes incidental thereto, on articles or fabrics of any kind, including but not limited to clothing, hats, drapery, rugs, curtains, linens, household furnishings, textiles, furs, or leather goods; and includes self-service laundries, self-service dry cleaning establishments, and the collection, distribution, storage, sale, or resale at retail or wholesale of the foregoing services. - (I) "Minor" means, for the purpose of this order, any person under the age of 18 years. - (J) "Outside salesperson" means any person, 18 years of age or over, who customarily and regularly works more than half the working time away from the employer's place of business selling tangible or intangible items or obtaining orders or contracts for products, services or use of facilities. - (K) "Primarily" as used in Section 1, Applicability, means more than one-half the employee's work time. - (L) "Shift" means designated hours of work by an employee, with a designated beginning time and quitting time. - (M) "Split shift" means a work schedule, which is interrupted by non-paid non-working periods established by the employer, other than bona fide rest or meal periods. - (N) "Teaching" means, for the purpose of Section 1 of this order, the profession of teaching under a certificate from the Commission for Teacher Preparation and Licensing. - (O) "Wages" includes all amounts for labor performed by employees of every description, whether the amount is fixed or ascertained by the standard of time, task, piece, commission basis, or other method of calculation. - (P) "Workday" and "day" mean any consecutive 24-hour period beginning at the same time each calendar day. - (Q) "Workweek" and "week" mean any seven (7) consecutive days, starting with the same calendar day each week.
 "Workweek" is a fixed and regularly recurring period of 168 hours, seven (7) consecutive 24-hour periods.